 With product recommendation engines and user reviews becoming a key part of the e-comm ecosystem, we’re going to start seeing more and more transactions that are happening on social media.

 As we’ve seen — print as an advertising/publishing medium hasn’t gone away, in much the same way that brick & mortar retail isn’t 'dead.'
 They're both simply reinventing themselves.
 Companies are still printing catalogs, but these days they’re starting to complement them with assets like digital lookbooks and interactive catalogs.
 Printed catalogs just don’t have the shelf life that they used to — and consumers need more touch-points than they have in the past.
 The solution?
-Retailers going to turn to digital assets to help them get more in sales for the life for their dollar.
+Retailers are turning to digital assets to help them get more in sales for the life for their dollar.

 Don't get us wrong, we still love great paper stock that's hot off the press with killer photography & design to bring it all together - but these days every book/magazine needs a digital sidekick.

 Personalization has been an idea that’s been floating around for some time, but it's becoming more than just a buzzword.
-It is a marketer's dream to get this thing right.
+It is a marketer's dream to get this right.
 Content personalization requires an enormous amount of data and infrastructure to handle its implementation.
 Few companies have been able to achieve it successfully at-scale (Amazon, naturally, being one of them) but third-party ad companies like Criteo, Monetate, and Dynamic Yield are getting very close.

 Our bet is that more retailers will be turning to personalization to give them an edge — despite the hefty price tag involved.